roy-pstr/simple-auth0-fastapi-react-app/Readme.md

 # Simple Auth0 FastAPI React Application

-This is a simple frontend and backend service that uses Auth0 as 3rd party authentication service.
-Backend is in FastAPI, integrated with auth0-python client.
-Frontend is vanilla react application contains simple login and signup forms, includes support in google account login (through Auth0).
+A simple application for user authentication & authiraztion (JWT based) and user management based on Auth0 service.
+Backend is in Python with FastAPI, integrated with auth0 client.
+Frontend is vanilla react application contains simple login, signup form, and google account login.

 ## Application Features
 ### Client-side